3D audio effect: 3-D audio presentations

 Some amusement parks have created attractions based around the principles of 3-D audio.
 One example is Sounds Dangerous! at Disney's Hollywood Studios at the Walt Disney World Resort in Florida.
 Guests wear special earphones as they watch a short film starring comedian Drew Carey.
 At a point in the film, the screen goes dark while a 3-D audio sound-track immerses the guests in the ongoing story.
 To ensure that the effect is heard properly, the earphone covers are color-coded to indicate how they should be worn.
 This is not a generated effect but a binaural recording.

-MorrowSoundTrue3D soundscapes include Torino Winter Olympics, ProFootball Hall of Fame, Great Lakes Children's Museum, NokiaWorld 2008 Barcelona, Denver Museum Nature and Science Gates Planetarium, New York Historical Society, Copenhagen International Theatre, Gallery Rachel Haferkamp Köln, Muu Gallery Helsinki, New Sounds New York, ZHDK Zurich, OKKO Design Stockholm, BAFTA Awards London, Collection of Diana Zlotnick Studio City, CA, as well as Ecsite, AAM, ASTC and IPS conventions.
-These range from single 8.1 to 64.3 True3D installations, some interactive.

 Nick Cave's novel The Death of Bunny Munro was recorded in audiobook format using 3D audio.

 The song "Propeller Seeds" by English artist Imogen Heap was recorded using 3D audio.

-There has been developments in using 3D audio for DJ performances including the world's first Dolby Atmos event on 23rd Jan 2016 held at Ministry of Sound, London.
+There have been developments in using 3D audio for DJ performances including the world's first Dolby Atmos event on 23 January 2016 held at Ministry of Sound, London.
 The event was a showcase of a 3D audio DJ set performed by Hospital Records owner Tony Colman aka London Elektricity.

 Other investigations included the Jago 3D Sound project which is looking at using Ambisonics combined with STEM music containers created and released by Native Instruments in 2015 for 3D nightclub sets.

+Fighter jet aircraft

+In November 2024 it was announced that the US Air Force had awarded a $9 million contract to Danish defense company Terma A/S, to supply its 3-D audio system for the F-16 Fighting Falcon aircraft, with a program of upgrades over the next two years.
+The system will provide high-fidelity digital audio by spatially separating radio signals, aligning audio with threat directions, and integrating active noise reduction.